 - Which Famous Quote Defines Your Moral Perspective?
 You can have more than one quote that resonates and describes your moral perspective.
 Collect a few so that you can look at them when you need a reminder.

 Taking the time to answer the questions to ask yourself will give you insight into the goals you will set for your business and your life.
 These goals can work together simultaneously to help you build a business that really does work with your life.

 You are ready to explore your deepest desires, discover what makes you tick, heal old wounds, and grow into the best version of yourself.

-The Monthly Inspiration Membership is for those that are ready to start their own personal revolution to heal and break the programming in order to claim their life.
+The Monthly Inspiration is for those that are ready to start their own personal revolution to heal and break the programming in order to claim their life.